Put on Your Gloves and Get Out Your Chopsticks – or shovel! There are GINGKO NUTS (銀杏) on the ground to be gathered!

 Mika Kido, a gingko nut enthusiast who lives in Azuma, the heart of the nut gathering scene, recommended that I buy a traditional roasting pan called a ho-roku, which look like this.

-Remember no matter how much you like them, only eat a few per day.
+Remember no matter how much you like them, eat only a few per day.

 Also, if you get around by bicycle, take extra care as the fruits littering the sidewalk can be dangerously slippery.

-Mayumi-San used gloves to pick up the fallen nuts and then buring them in sand.
+Mayumi-San used gloves to pick up the fallen nuts and then buried them in sand.
 She then scrubbed them with scouring soap.
 The results were presented to me looking like large pistachios ( in a beautiful envelope she had made herself- remeber it is not only taste but presentation that is important!).

 After zapping them in the microwave, I sat enjoying them, noticing how many different shades of green the edible part of the nuts can be.